3 types of CRM and how to choose the best one for your business

 A top focus of collaborative CRM systems is breaking down silos.
 Often the marketing team, sales reps, and customer support agents are all in different departments that feel disconnected.
 And for bigger organizations, each of those departments is further separated based on factors like geographic locations, channels they serve, products they focus on, or skill specialties.
 But in order to provide a seamless customer experience throughout the customer’s journey, you need a way to share information across the full organization in real-time.

+Collaborative CRM treats each interaction as part of a larger, integrated conversation between the brand and the customer.
 That integration between departments and channels saves customers from the dreaded experience of repeating themselves each time they talk to a new contact.
 Each employee they interact with can quickly and easily pull up a record of all past interactions with the consumer to consult and learn all relevant details.

 2. Operational CRM systems